 Even text messages that are merely informational require consent.
 In our section about opt-in methods, we’ll cover the ways customers can give consent to receive text messages from you.
 But in short, they can consent to receive your messages in a number of ways, such as:

-- Send a keyword to your number based on ad that includes the required terms
+- Send a keyword to your number based on an ad that includes the required terms

-- Enter a phone number on a web form online that includes those terms
+- Enter a phone number into a web form online with the required terms

-- Sign up in-person at a physical location on a similar form
+- Sign up in-person at a physical location using a form with required terms

 It’s important to note that you’re not allowed to require a user to opt in to your text program as a condition to purchase property, goods, or services.
 However you decide to get consent, you should have a clear call-to-action associated with your opt-in method.

 2. Rules When Importing Contacts

 Express written consent isn’t just for new contacts.
 It’s for all contacts.
 Yes, even those that you import.
 Although we may manually review import requests to ensure your messages can be sent, only you know whether your subscriber list that you’re importing was gathered in a compliant way.
 So before you import a list, be sure that each and every subscriber who has provided you with a phone number has given you permission to send them messages.